jiatangzhi/r_stock_market_prediction/README.md

 # Stock Market Prediction

 ## Overview
 This project focuses on predicting stock returns using time series analysis and machine learning.
 The goal is to build a regression model that can forecast future stock returns based on historical data.
+[Visit the page](https://jiatangzhi.github.io/r_stock_market_prediction/).

 ## Methodology
 Two main approaches were taken in this project: